About Carlisle Vision Care

 After graduation, she completed a Residency in Ocular Disease from the New England College of Optometry in 2019 at the Manchester Veteran Affairs Medical Center in New Hampshire.
 She is an active member of the American Academy of Optometry.

-Dr. Karns provides optometric services, including comprehensive eye health exams for all ages, contact lens fittings, diabetic eye exams, emergency eye visits, and low vision exams.
+Dr. Karns provides optometric services, including comprehensive eye health exams for all ages, contact lens fittings, diabetic eye exams and emergency eye visits.
 She enjoys diagnosing and managing ocular disease including glaucoma, macular degeneration, cataracts, dry eye disease, foreign body removal, and any other conditions that may affect eye health or vision.
 Dr. Karns believes that education is the cornerstone for better eye health and she strives to educate each patient about their eyes and advises on how to continue good eye wellness.

 On a personal note, Dr. Karns loves all outdoor activities including water sports, running, hiking, biking, riding motorcycles and ATV’s, swimming, and snow-skiing.
 She also enjoys going to concerts, movies, football games, traveling, and spending time with friends and family.
 Growing up, she was active with East Coast Field Hockey Club and went on to coach at summer camps, U-10, and U-13 girls teams.
 She also obtained her PIAA and USA Field Hockey Umpire Licenses.
 She is a lover of animals and volunteers at the local pet shelters.